Leading Rubber Molding Manufacturers

 Rubber Molding Process Details

-2. Design the die or mold cavity you will use to shape the raw rubber, known as stock.
+2. Create the die or mold cavity that will shape the raw rubber, often referred to as stock.

 3. Collect the stock.